-Between 24 and 31 Weeks: You’ll be given antibiotics to avoid an infection.
+- Between 24 and 31 weeks: You’ll be given antibiotics to avoid an infection.
 Steroids may be injected to aid the development of the baby’s lungs.
 Delivery is usually delayed until the 33rd week if the leak stops and the baby is fine.

-- From 32nd to 33rd Week: The baby’s lungs will be monitored and checked for maturity.
+- From 32nd to 33rd week: The baby’s lungs will be monitored and checked for maturity.
 Steroids may be given to develop the baby’s lungs.
 Antibiotic treatment is given to prevent infection, after which labour is induced.

 - From the 34th week until the due date: The baby is constantly monitored, and antibiotics are given to prevent infections.
 A delivery becomes likely after the 34th week.

 2. For Low Amniotic Fluid Levels

-In case the leakage is due to low levels of the amniotic fluid, then the following treatments are considered.
+In case the leakage is leading to low levels of the amniotic fluid, then the following treatments are considered.

-Amnio-infusion: A catheter is used to add amniotic fluid to the uterus.
-This procedure provides extra padding around the umbilical cord and reduces the chances of caesarean delivery.
+- Amnio-infusion: A catheter is used to add amniotic fluid to the uterus.
+This procedure provides extra padding around the umbilical cord.

 Amniotic fluid leakage, if untreated, can lead to severe pregnancy complications.
 Some of them are: